 As you can see the product waveform goes both positive and negative.
-And in fact, if you sum the products you will get zero.
+And in fact if you sum the products you will get zero.
 Hmmm, THAT is a problem.

 We solve the problem by doing the products twice, once with a sin wave, then again with a cosine wave.
-The product of the cosine wave (shown below) will look similar to our original product except that it is shifted.
+The product of the cosine wave will like similar to our original product except that it is shifted.